ajodeh-juma/ilri-africa-cdc-training/artic-ont-viral/artic-ont-viral.md

 In this step, we will use `medaka`, a tool to create consensus sequences and variant calls from nanopore sequencing data.
 This task is performed using neural networks applied a pileup of individual sequencing reads against a draft assembly.
 It provides state-of-the-art results outperforming sequence-graph based methods and signal-based methods, whilst also being faster.

+1. Change to the `medaka` directory.
+    ```
+    cd /var/scratch/$USER/ont-artic/output/dataset-002/medaka/
+    ```

-1. Generate a consensus sequence for each read group as determined by the primer pools
+2. Generate a consensus sequence for each read group as determined by the primer pools

     ```